 Screening at Theatre (1/F of the Museum).
 Limited seats on a first-come-first-served basis.

 Note: The documentary will not be put on show on Saturdays, when the theatre is reserved for Cantonese opera performances.
-Those who have purchased admission tickets for Saturdays will be entitled to view the documentary on any other day with their purchased tickets.
+Thank you for your attention.

 For enquiries, please call 2180 8188 during office hours or email to firstname.lastname@example.org